cdzuwa/TAGI_GNN_PROTOTYPE/README.md

 ## Foundation 1: TAGI

-**Tractable Approximate Gaussian Inference (TAGI)** is a Bayesian learning framework developed by James-A. Goulet and colleagues that enables neural networks to learn through analytical Gaussian inference rather than backpropagation and gradient descent.
+**Tractable Approximate Gaussian Inference (TAGI)** is a Bayesian learning framework developed by Prof. James-A. Goulet and colleagues that enables neural networks to learn through analytical Gaussian inference rather than backpropagation and gradient descent.

 Key features: